 Health Benefits of Chaga

-Research done in-vitro and in animals has shown extracts of Chaga to be anti-inflammatory, anti-cancer, as well as contain powerful anti-oxidants, and many other beneficial compounds.
+Research done in-vitro and in animals has shown extracts of Chaga to be potentially anti-inflammatory, anti-cancer, as well as contain powerful anti-oxidants, and many other beneficial compounds.

 As with any natural medicine, more research and human studies need to be done to fully understand the benefits of this mushroom.